prrandrade/MoqExtensions.HttpResponseMessage/README.md

 Consuming an API is something common today and a .NET Developer normally uses a HttpClient to achieve it.
 The problem happens when a Unit Test needs to be written, because of two problems:

 - The `HttpClient` commonly is created inside the method (or the class) that will consume an API.
 This approach creates an undesired dependency, which goes against the **Dependency Inversion Principle** (the last of the five S.O.L.I.D. principles).
-Fortunately, the .NET Core framework contains the `IHttpClientFactory` interface that can be injected and can be used to create a `HttpClient`.
+Fortunately, the .NET 5.0 framework contains the `IHttpClientFactory` interface that can be injected and can be used to create a `HttpClient`.

 ```csharp
 public class ExampleClass {